4gray/iptvnator/README.md

 - Save channels as favorites
 - Global favorites aggregated from all playlists
 - HTML video player with hls.js support or Video.js based player
-- Internalization, currently 7 languages are supported (en, ru, de, ko, es, zh, fr)
+- Internalization, currently 8 languages are supported (en, ru, de, ko, es, zh, fr, it)
 - Set custom "User Agent" header for a playlist
-- Re-fetch/auto-update playlists
 - Light and Dark theme
+- Version for self-hosted docker is available

 ## Screenshots: